 Jeremy Hoare – photographer, TV lighting cameraman & radio presenter

 During his television career, Jeremy worked with many actors and stars of national and international repute, too many to mention.
-He has also since been the main cameraman on several classical ballet shoots in Kyoto.
-Japan has been the main focus for his photography for many years
+He has also since been the main cameraman on several classical ballet shoots in Kyoto, Japan.
+This country has been the main focus for his photography for many years

-He has recently become a radio presenter and produced many shows, the latest being ‘Travelling Man’ featuring music from some of the sixty countries he has been to.
+Jeremy has also recently become a radio presenter and produced many shows, the latest being the ‘Travelling Man’ series featuring music from some of the sixty countries he has been to.

 Keith Berr – advertising & charity project photographer

 Keith is an international advertising photographer who crossed the line into fine arts many years ago.
 A graduate of the Brooks Institute of Photography in Santa Barbara, he has developed a unique live/work compound in Cleveland’s Asia Town, where he holds frequent events, fundraisers and educational gatherings, helping people and organizations connect and share their strongest assets towards promoting the arts.

 He uses his advertising background to work with other artists in producing and promoting art that can create a positive change in our society.
 His work includes several pro bono projects every year, as well as continuing his advertising business, lectures, exhibiting and other art projects.
 The past 4 years he has been presented with National ADDY awards, for his personal work, “Save The Salt” project, on preserving the Bonneville Salt Flats, a National Monument that’s in need of assistance in preventing its further destruction by man.

 Xposure International Photo Expo brought Keith to speak and exhibit in Sharjah, in the UAE, with 30 other internationally acclaimed photographers, concerning projects they have developed that influence today’s world through their art.